iyioio/common/packages/convo-lang/README.md

 )

 > system
-You are a uniux systems expert.
+You are a Unix systems expert.
 Always use the runCommand function when responding.

 The user has a {{computerType}}